automatictester/lambda-test-runner/README.md

 - Install JDK on first run.
 Lambda ships with JRE, so we need to install JDK first.
 In order to do so, it will run a shell command using Java's ProcessBuilder, which will download and extract TAR file with OpenJDK10 to the only writable location on Lambda filesystem: `/tmp`.
-- Clone the Git repo you passed in your request, also to `/tmp`.
+- Clone the Git repo you passed in your request using JGit, also to `/tmp`.
 - Run another shell command, the one you passed in your request.
-There is no Maven available on Lambda, so your repo needs to contain [Maven Wrapper](https://github.com/automatictester/lambda-test-runner) - wonderful tool which you want to use anyway.
+There is no Maven available on Lambda, so your repo needs to contain [Maven Wrapper](https://github.com/takari/maven-wrapper) - wonderful tool which you want to use anyway.
 It's growing in popularity not without a reason.
 Note you need to include JVM argument `-Dmaven.repo.local=/tmp/.m2` in your command - this is because default Maven `.m2` location is not writable on Lambda.